 - 2008-2009 Pre-Doctoral Internship, Medical University of South Carolina/Charleston Veterans Affairs Medical Center Psychology Internship Consortium Program

-- 2010-2012 Research and Clinical Post-Doctoral Fellowship, Center of Excellence in Alcohol, Drugs, and Addiction, McLean Hospital/Harvard Medical School
+- 2010-2012 Research and Clinical Post-Doctoral Fellowship, Division of Alcohol, Drugs, and Addiction, McLean Hospital/Harvard Medical School

 - 2015 Psychologist, Board of Registration of Psychologists, Commonwealth of Massachusetts